Get 80% off your plan for your first 6 months.*

 Popular payment gateway options for UK businesses include:

-• Square: Simple setup, works online and offline
+• Square: offers simple setup and works both online and offline

-• Braintree: Accepts 130+ currencies, good for international sales
+• Braintree: accepts 130+ currencies for international sales

 To choose the best payment gateways, consider which ones provide the functionality you need at the right cost.